GOP lawmaker proposes adding guns to Montana state flag

 The new flag could feature several firearms, Hinkle said, including semi-automatic rifles, “such as the AR-15” – a weapon style that has been used in several mass shootings in recent years.

+The idea elicited a fiery response from Democratic Rep. Jonathan Windy Boy, a member of the Chippewa Cree tribe.

+“When you’re talking about firearms and the history of Native Americans here, we’re always at the end of the firearms,” he said, urging lawmakers to vote against the measure.

-His idea failed to gain traction among his Republican colleagues, even in a year they have worked to remove gun restrictions in the state.
-Twelve representatives voted in favor of the idea, with 88 opposed.
+Hinkle’s idea failed to gain traction among his Republican colleagues, even in a year they have worked to remove gun restrictions in the state.
+Twelve representatives voted in favor of the amendment, with 88 opposed.

 Funk’s proposal to create a committee to consider changing the state flag also failed in a 37-63 vote.